share on

 The launch of virtual banks in Hong Kong is a crucial element in the city’s transition into the smart banking era, initiated by the Hong Kong Monetary Authority in 2017.
 Besides, digital transformation and the prevalence of mobile payments have accelerated the popularity of virtual banks.
 While we are getting familiar with the services they provide, there is still little knowledge about their working practices.

-In this walkabout exclusive, Julia Schielke, Chief People Officer, Mox Bank, speaks to HRO’s Tracy Chan and shares exclusive people insights we may not know about work & life at a virtual bank which celebrates its fourth anniversary this year.
+In this walkabout exclusive, Julia Schielke, Chief People Officer, Mox Bank, speaks to HRO’s Tracy Chan and shares exclusive people insights we may not know about work and life at a virtual bank which celebrates its fourth anniversary this year.

 Launched in Hong Kong in September 2020, Mox is a licensed virtual bank backed by Standard Chartered, in partnership with HKT, PCCW and Trip.com.
 Compared to its mother company, or other established traditional banks in the city, Mox is a relatively smaller organisation with currently over 400 staff.